 Ollama Herd vs Ollama Proxy/Routing Tools

-Seven-plus small tools have emerged to solve specific Ollama routing problems — none solve the whole problem.
-Herd is the only integrated solution with 7-signal scoring, multimodal routing, mDNS auto-discovery, capacity learning, and a real dashboard.
+A whole field of tools has emerged to route local AI requests, round-robin dispatchers, model-aware proxies, per-user fair-share queues.
+Most solve one slice.
+Exactly one, Olla, competes on the whole problem, and it's built for interchangeable servers, not workstations.
+Herd is the only integrated solution with device-condition scoring, multimodal routing, mDNS auto-discovery, capacity learning, and a real dashboard.

 What are Ollama Proxy and Routing Tools?